ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 CHARACTER ARC

 Yana starts off as a stubborn, single-minded character, accustomed to relying solely on herself and seeing the world as practically as she sees an engine.
-Throughout the story, she grows into a vital and collaborative member of the resistance, learning the importance of softening her edges and understanding that there's strength in vulnerability and cooperation.
 Her journey is about balancing a rigid worldview with moments of empathy and understanding, especially in a war-torn environment where emotions run high.

 Pop Pop (70s) - The Sage Connector & Seasoned Mentor

 Pop Pop, Nina's father, is a figure of wisdom and experience.
 An ex-military man, he carries a lifetime of knowledge and connections that become invaluable in the war effort.
-He didn't initially approve of Nina's choice in a husband, due to his flashy race car driver lifestyle, but seeing Myko’s transformation in war time, brings his level of respect for his son-in-law to a new level.
-His beloved wife Nana does most of the traditional nurturing for the both of them, but under Pop Pop’s tough exterior, hides a deep well of understanding and empathy that comes out when necessary.
+He didn't initially approve of Nina's choice in a husband, due to his flashy race car driver lifestyle.
+Under Pop Pop’s tough exterior, hides a deep well of understanding and empathy that comes out when necessary.

 CHARACTER ARC

 Pop Pop evolves from a behind-the-scenes facilitator to a mentor and strategic advisor, guiding the younger generation in their resistance efforts.
-His arc is about finding new purpose and relevance in a rapidly changing world, and bridging the gap between his old-school military tactics and the unconventional warfare of the present.
+His arc is about finding new purpose and relevance in a rapidly changing world.

 THE WORLD